model-driven-devops/mdd/exercises/initial-setup.md

 cd ~/workshop/DEVWKS-2870/mdd
 ```

-Start the VPN and enter your password.
+Start the VPN and enter your VPN password.

 ```
 ./start-vpn.sh